Looking 4 a trip to plan as #3 on bucket list. 2 wks. Some of my ideas: Costa Rica, Belize, Rio & surrounding areas, Tuscany & Florence.

-Gary over 5 years ago
+Gary about 6 years ago

 I would recommend Tuscany over Central America any day.
 I grew up in Europe and have travelled a fair amount.
 I am just wrapping up a 2 1/2 month visit to Costa Rica, and have little positive to say about this country.

 Note that I have been staying with Costa Rican family in a remote area.
 It's hot, humid, and while people are friendly, they can never give you a straight answer on anything.
 It's the most frustrating place.